Nubians: History

+Ramesses II in his war chariot charging into battle against the Nubians.
+New Kingdom reliefs as seen in Rameses II temple, Beit el-Wali, represented Nubians with dark reddish brown and jet black skin tones.

 Egypt was conquered first by the Persians and named the Satrapy (Province) of Mudriya, and two centuries later by the Greeks and then the Romans.
-During the latter period, however, the Kushites formed the kingdom of Meroë, which was ruled by a series of Candaces or Queens.
-The Candace of Meroë was able to intimidate Alexander the Great into retreat with a great army of elephants, while historical documents suggest that the Nubians defeated the Roman Emperor Augustus Caesar, resulting in a favorable peace treaty for Meroë.
+During the latter period, however, the Kushites formed the kingdom of Meroë, which was ruled by a series of Kandakes or Queens.
+The Kandaka of Meroë was able to intimidate Alexander the Great into retreat with a great army of elephants, while historical documents suggest that the Nubians defeated the Roman Emperor Augustus Caesar, resulting in a favorable peace treaty for Meroë.
 The kingdom of Meroë also defeated the Persians, and later Christian Nubia defeated the invading Arab armies on three different occasions resulting in the 600 year peace treaty of Baqt, the longest lasting treaty in history.
-The fall of the kingdom of Christian Nubia occurred in the early 1500s resulting in full Islamization and reunification with Egypt under the Ottoman Empire, the Muhammad Ali dynasty, and British colonial rule.
+The fall of the kingdom of Christian Nubia occurred in the early 1500s resulting in Islamization and reunification with Egypt under the Ottoman Empire, the Muhammad Ali dynasty, and British colonial rule.
 After the 1956 independence of Sudan from Egypt, Nubia and the Nubian people became divided between Southern Egypt and Northern Sudan.

-Modern Nubians speak Nubian languages, Eastern Sudanic languages that is part of the Nilo-Saharan family.
-The Old Nubian language is attested from the 8th century AD, and may be the oldest well-recorded language of Africa outside of the Afroasiatic family, depending on the classification of Meroitic and the language of the Garamantes.
+Modern Nubians speak Nubian languages, Eastern Sudanic languages that are part of the Nilo-Saharan family.
+The Old Nubian language is attested from the 8th century AD, and may be the oldest well-recorded language of Africa outside of the Afro-asiatic family, depending on the classification of Meroitic and the language of the Garamantes.

 Nubia consisted of four regions with varied agriculture and landscapes.
 The Nile river and its valley were found in the north and central parts of Nubia, allowing farming using irrigation.
 The western Sudan had a mixture of peasant agriculture and nomadism.
 Eastern Sudan had primarily nomadism, with a few areas of irrigation and agriculture.
 Finally, there was the fertile pastoral region of the south, where Nubia's larger agricultural communities were located.

 Nubia was dominated by kings from clans that controlled the gold mines.
 Trade in exotic goods from other parts of Africa (ivory, animal skins) passed to Egypt through Nubia.